Stefan Lettig (Master in Management, ETH Lausanne

 Stefan’s practical experience is supported by his latest academic knowledge.
-From 2008 until 2016 he researched the subject of innovation process and knowledge management at Strathclyde University Business School.
+Since 2008 he researched the subject of innovation process and knowledge management at Strathclyde University Business School.

 The client is not only at the center of the universe, but rather creates customer-centricity!